How Telematics Insurance Works

 Low-Mileage Drivers: If you drive fewer than 10,000 miles per year, you're an ideal candidate.
 Programs specifically reward reduced mileage, and pay-per-mile programs can reduce your base premium dramatically.

 Safe, Defensive Drivers: Drivers who naturally practice smooth acceleration, gentle braking, maintain safe speeds, and avoid aggressive maneuvers will see the highest discounts.
 Telematics lets you quantify habits that traditional insurance ignores.
-For context on how the broader car insurance industry trends are moving toward behavior-based pricing, AI scoring is making these distinctions even more consequential.
+The broader car insurance industry trends are moving toward behavior-based AI pricing, making these distinctions increasingly consequential.

 Who Should Avoid Telematics